Can EED records be reused for CSRD or ESRS E1 evidence?

 - Use EED data-centre records to evidence published performance information, key performance indicators, water footprint data, waste-heat use, and renewable-energy use where the data centre reporting obligation applies.

-- Do not cite an EED source as proof of CSRD scope, ESRS E1 materiality conclusions, ESRS datapoint wording, assurance level, or sustainability-report timing.
+- Do not cite an EED source as proof of CSRD scope, E1 materiality conclusions, ESRS datapoint wording, assurance level, or sustainability-report timing.

 Article 11 supports the claim that EED energy management systems, energy audits, action plans, and annual-report publication records can become energy evidence inputs.